salma-svg/ICOCL/README.md

 ## Technologies Used

 - **Python**: The primary programming language used for implementing the optimization models.
-- **Optimization Techniques**: Various optimization strategies, possibly including linear programming, non-linear programming, or heuristics.
+- **Optimization Techniques**: Various optimization strategies for linear programming.
 - **Operations Research**: Application of operations research methods to solve complex industrial problems.

 ## How to Use This Repository